openfaas/ofc-bootstrap/README.md

 #### Decide if you're using a LoadBalancer

 It can be set up on a public cloud provider with a managed Kubernetes offering, where a `LoadBalancer` is available.
 If you are deploying to a cloud or Kubernetes cluster where the type `LoadBalancer` is unavailable then you will need to change `ingress: loadbalancer` to `ingress: host` in `init.yaml`.
 This will provision Nginx as a `DaemonSet` exposed on port `80` and `443`.

+> Note: it is a common error for new users to try to access the dashboard using the IP address of the load-balancer.
+> You must use the DNS name for the dashboard: i.e. `system.example.com/dashboard/username`

 #### Use authz (optional)